MeerMusik/LinuxScripts/README.md

 These Scripts will only get updated if I run into Issues myself!
 Bug Reports to fix or update a specific Compiler Flag will be ignored, if it interferes with my use case or it is not compatible with the Version of a Library and or Compiler I am using!

-As I am currently using Rust and Go, these Scripts are currently unused and Bug Reports will probably stay open for many months.
+As I am switching between different programming Languages and Frameworks, not frequently used Scripts can be outdated and Bug Reports will probably stay open for many Months.

 The best options to get something fixed are:
-1. Clone the Repository -> Fix the Bug -> Create a Pull Request -> Wait for me to Merge your PR / MR OR
+1. Clone the Repository -> Fix the Bug -> Create a Pull Request -> Wait for me to Merge your Pull Request
 2. Fork the Repository -> Fix the Bug -> Enjoy the Error Free Script

 ## General Infos

 All Scripts were created and successfully tested under the following Linux and Compiler Versions:
 1. openSUSE Tumbleweed, KDE Plasma 6, Stable Repository, x86_64
-2. GNU GCC/G++ Compiler, 11.1.0 up to 14.1.0, x86, x86_64
+2. GNU GCC/G++ Compiler, 11.1.0 up to 14.2.0, x86, x86_64
+3. Zig specific Scripts: I will update to the latest Nightly Zig Version every 1 to 2 weeks.
+If necessary more often.
+    1. This can change after Zig reaches API stability in Version 1.0.0

 Other Linux Distributions are untested by me.